30 Oct 2024

 As you can see from the diagram here, UK funeral costs have been on an upward trend for some time, and look set to continue to rise.

-If funeral fees keep rising at the current rate, the cost of a funeral could be £6,259 by 20332 - an increase of more then 40% compared to 2023.
+If funeral fees keep rising at the current rate, the average cost of a funeral could be £6,733 by 20342 - an increase of more then 43% compared to 2024.

 But while households may have less disposable income, that doesn’t mean funeral costs will be any cheaper.
-In response to the cost of living crisis, some local authorities, such as Hyndburn in East Lancashire, have opted to freeze funeral costs for local residents.
 As we’ll explore, there are significant regional variations in UK funeral costs.

 Breakdown of funeral costs